As with anything, people have learned to filter out irrelevant advertisements. It is the brain’s version of a spam filter.

 Know Your Target Audience

-If you are planning a charity event, then you are probably expecting people to donate to a worthy cause.
+If you are planning a charity event, you probably expect people to donate to a worthy cause.

-To make sure they do that, you will need to do some catering.
+To ensure they do that, you will need to do some catering.
 That is in addition to serving food to the guests at the event, of course.

 That means researching what your attendees would be interested in seeing and hearing: